jar398/plotter/README.md

 ## Upgrading from plotter 0.1.0 to plotter 0.2.0

 * Make sure you have a version of the `bundle` command with version >= 2.2.10.
-  I did `gem install bundler` to accomplish this.
+  I did `gem install bundler` followed by `bundle` to accomplish this.
 * Make a new configuration file with `cp config/config2.sample.yml config/config2.yml`.
 * Add details to `config/config2.yml` based on what you did for your previous config file `config/config.yml`.
 The structure and syntax are slightly different but